 Salon is very rich and complex yet elegant and mineral, coming to represent the ultimate expression of long-aged blanc de blancs from the Côte des Blancs.
 It is often compared to the great wines of Burgundy, but with tiny bubbles.

-Salon produces only one single cuvée, Cuvée S, always vintage and always 100% chardonnay from Le Mesnil-sur-Oger.
-The latest release is 2008, a great vintage in Champagne, introduced in 2019, and preceded by 2007, 2006, 2004 and 2002.
-I haven’t tasted all of them (yet), so I cannot really pinpoint a preference.
-They are indeed broad wines, with great aging potential.
+Salon produces only one single cuvée, Cuvée S, always vintage and always 100% chardonnay from 19 parcels in Le Mesnil-sur-Oger.
+The latest release is 2102, a great vintage in Champagne, and is preceded by 2008, 2007, 2006, 2004 and 2002.
+I have tasted a few of them, but I prefer the older ones from the ’90s as I think that indeed these are chardonnays that need time and that have great aging potential.